openMVG/awesome_3DReconstruction_list/readme.md

 [Robust Structure from Motion in the Presence of Outliers and Missing Data](http://arxiv.org/abs/1609.02638).
 G. Wang, J. S. Zelek, J. Wu, R. Bajcsy.
 2016.

+<a name="papers-constrained-sfm"></a>
+### Constrained SfM
 [Symmetric Non-Rigid Structure from Motion for Category-Specific Object Structure Estimation](https://arxiv.org/abs/1609.06988).
 Y. Gao, A. Yuille.
 ECCV 2016.

+[Exploiting Symmetry and/or Manhattan Properties for 3D Object Structure Estimation from Single and Multiple Images](https://arxiv.org/abs/1607.07129).
+Y. Gao, A. Yuille, CVPR 2017.

 <a name="papers-sfm-graph"></a>
 ### Viewing graph optimization